-Aalto is included with the Soundplane.
-If you order a Soundplane and already have purchased Aalto, you can email support at madronalabs.com for a refund of Aalto’s purchase price.
+A license for our software synthesizer Aalto is included with the Soundplane.
+If you order a Soundplane and already have purchased Aalto, please contact us for a refund of your Aalto purchase.

-If circumstances force you to cancel your order once placed, we will return your payment minus a cancellation fee of $50.
-If something goes wrong on our end, and we are unable to ship you a Soundplane 12 weeks after the close of preordering, we will refund your entire amount on request.
+If circumstances force you to cancel your order once placed, we will return your payment minus a cancellation fee of $10.
+If something goes wrong on our end, and we are unable to ship you a Soundplane 12 weeks after the start of production, we will refund your entire amount on request.

 We will collect payment for shipping when we are ready to ship your instrument.
 Shipping within the US is be approximately $30, To Canada or Mexico approximately $75, to Europe or Asia approximately $250.
 We ship only by UPS, and insure the instruments for their full value.

 Do not ask us to declare a Soundplane for less than its actual value for overseas shipment.
 Not only is this illegal, it contradicts the statements we need to make for insurance.